WayneMusungu/Drone-Dispatch/README.md

-Certainly!
-Here's the updated section in the README with all the specified URL endpoints:

----

 # Drone Management Service via REST API

 This Django project implements a REST API service for managing a fleet of drones and their interactions with medications.
 The service allows clients to communicate with drones through various endpoints provided by the dispatch controller.